MicrosoftDocs/dynamics-365-fraud-protection/content/ap-onboarding-planning-guide.md

 ### Environment setup and API integration phase

-The following lists the environment setup tasks, owner teams, and the estimated times for implementation for the environment setup and API integration phase.
+The following table lists the environment setup tasks, owner teams, and the estimated times for implementation for the environment setup and API integration phase.

 | Task  | Owner team | Estimated time  |
 | ----- |------------| ----------------|